-The ComfortBridge based heating and air conditioning system uses an indoor unit and outdoor unit digitally communicating with one another via a two-way communications path.
+The ComfortBridge based two stage heating and air conditioning system uses an indoor unit and outdoor unit digitally communicating with one another via a two-way communications path.

 In a traditional system, the thermostat sends commands to the indoor and outdoor units via analog 24 VAC signals.
 It is a one-way communication path in that the indoor and outdoor units typically do not return information to the thermostat.

-The indoor unit and the outdoor unit of a ComfortBridge system "communicate" digitally with one another creating a two-way communications path.
-The thermostat still sends commands to the indoor unit, however, the 24 VAC indoor and outdoor unit may also request and recieve information from one another to optimize system performance.
+The indoor unit, and outdoor unit, comprising of a ComfortBridge system "communicate" digitally with one another creating a two-way communications path.
+The thermostat still sends commands to the indoor unit, however, the 24VAC indoor and outdoor unit may also request and receive information from one another to optimize system performance.